Innovation and Impact awards offer funding for pilot research projects

 - Investigators may submit only one proposal as the principal investigator or co-PI of an Innovation and Impact pilot research project application.
 However, the number of projects where an investigator may serve as a co-investigator or collaborator is not limited.

-- The proposed research should be performed at a College of Medicine campus.
-To comply with requirements of the Commonwealth Universal Research Enhancement (CURE) Program that will support these pilot projects, the total cost of out-of-state personnel, subcontractors and consultants must not exceed two percent of the total grant costs.
+- The proposed research should be performed at a Penn State campus.
+To comply with requirements of the Commonwealth Universal Research Enhancement (CURE) program that will support these pilot projects, the total cost of out-of-state personnel, subcontractors and consultants must not exceed two percent of the total grant costs.

 - Applicants to this program may be eligible to apply for and receive other types of competitive institutional research support provided there is no scientific overlap between the projects.

-- Grant funds may be requested to support the salary and fringe benefits of fixed-term faculty and staff members who will contribute to the project, (other than the principal investigator/co-PI), student stipends, supplies, equipment, technical services, publication costs, domestic travel expenses directly related to the conduct of the research project and expenses related to the use of human subjects.
+- Grant funds may be requested to support the salary and fringe benefits of fixed-term faculty and staff members who will contribute to the project (other than the principal investigator/co-PIs), student stipends, supplies, equipment, technical services, publication costs, domestic travel expenses directly related to the conduct of the research project and expenses related to the use of human subjects.

-- Grant funds may not be requested to support the salaries of the principal investigator or co-PI, either fixed-term, tenured or tenure-track, or any other tenured or tenure-track faculty members.
+- Grant funds may not be requested to support the salaries of the principal investigator or co-PIs, any other tenured or tenure-track faculty members, or collaborators from other colleges or institutions.

-- It is expected that pilot project awards will result in preliminary data to be used in grant applications to external research sponsors.
+- It is expected that awards will result in preliminary data to be used in grant applications to external research sponsors.

 - Renewal applications are invited; a progress report and justification for a renewal is required as part of the application.

-Prepare the Innovation and Impact pilot research project application as a single PDF.
-The final PDF should include all of the information listed below in the order indicated:
+Prepare the Innovation and Impact pilot research project application as a single PDF, single-spaced, 11-point Arial font, one-inch margins.
+The final PDF should include all of the information listed here in the order indicated:

 - Cover page: Please use the cover page template found in Box (Penn State Access ID login required).